CyberRaval/NUWE-Schneider/README.md

 ![image](https://user-images.githubusercontent.com/62766970/169665133-e128d7e6-4e1e-40aa-a307-09c87e235049.png)

+# Other vulnerabilities

-# Flags captured having phisical access to the machine
+## Flags captured having phisical access to the machine

 At the beginning we got phisical access to the machine and inserted a cd disk containing trinity resque kit.